Edward Hawke, 1st Baron Hawke: Battle of Cape Finisterre

-The Second Battle of Cape Finisterre in 1747, at which Hawke captured six ships of a French squadron: the French ship Intrepid battling against several British ships by Pierre-Julien Gilbert.

 The British had received word that there was now an incoming convoy arriving from the West Indies.
 Hawke took his fleet and lay in wait for the arrival of the French.
 In October 1747, Hawke captured six ships of a French squadron in the Bay of Biscay in the Second Battle of Cape Finisterre.
 The consequence of this, along with Anson's earlier victory, was to give the British almost total control in the English Channel during the final months of the war.
 It proved ruinous to the French economy, helping the British to secure an acceptable peace at the negotiations for the Treaty of Aix-la-Chapelle.

 Peace

 For Hawke, however, the arrival of peace brought a sudden end to his opportunities for active service.
 In December 1747, he was elected as a Member of Parliament for the naval town of Portsmouth, which he was to represent for the next thirty years.
 He was not on good terms with the new First Lord of the Admiralty, Lord Anson, although they shared similar views on how any future naval war against France should be waged.
 In spite of their personal disagreements, Anson had a deep respect for Hawke as an admiral, and pushed unsuccessfully for him to be given a place on the Admiralty board.
-Promoted to vice admiral on 26 May 1748, he became Port Admiral at Portsmouth serving in that post for three years.
+Promoted to Vice-Admiral of the Blue on 26 May 1748, he became Port Admiral at Portsmouth serving in that post for three years.
 He was installed as a Knight Companion of the Order of the Bath (KB) on 26 June 1749 and was recalled as Port Admiral at Portsmouth in 1755.

 Seven Years' War

-Lord Anson, First Lord of the Admiralty from 1751.
-While the relationship between the two men was often strained, they had a mutual respect for each other.

-As it began to seem more likely that war would break out with France, Hawke was ordered to hoist his flag in the first-rate HMS St George and to reactivate the Western Squadron in Spring 1755.
+As it began to seem more likely that war would break out with France, Hawke was promoted to Vice-Admiral of the White on 4 February 1755 and ordered to hoist his flag in the first-rate HMS St George and to reactivate the Western Squadron in spring of that year.
 This was followed by a command to cruise off the coast of France intercepting ships bound for French harbours.
 He did this very successfully, and British ships captured more than 300 merchant ships during the period.
 This in turn further worsened relations between Britain and France, bringing them to the brink of declaring war.
 France would continue to demand the return of the captured merchant ships throughout the coming war.
 By early 1756, after repeated clashes in North America, and deteriorating relations in Europe, the two sides were formally at war.